michaelli00/MATH475/notes.md

 Now there are $(n+1)^n$ preferences

-Note that the circular parking lot ensures that there will always be a valid parking preference sequence, always with $1$ spot not used
+Note that the circular parking lot ensures there will always be a valid parking preference sequence, always with $1$ spot not used

 A successful parking job occurs if the spot $n+1$ is open